• Home

 Recommended Video

-This imbalance came on account of a 3.6% increase in imports, up to $357.6 billion—$12.3 billion more than November imports.
+This imbalance came on account of a 3.6% increase in imports, up to $357.6 billion—$12.3 billion more than in November.

 In terms of the specific industries where the U.S. is seeing the greatest shift in its trading balances, it saw an $8.7 billion decrease in industrial supplies and materials.
 Meanwhile, its imports in the same category rose by $7 billion.

 However, while the U.S. is still operating a monthly trade deficit of some $70 billion, the deficit on a year-to-year scale is improving, albeit slowly.
-For 2025, the goods and services deficit decreased $2.1 billion, or 0.2% compared to 2024.
+For 2025, the goods and services deficit decreased $2.1 billion, or 0.2% compared with 2024.

 However, toward the end of 2025 that figure began to rise again, up from a monthly deficit of circa $30 billion to more than $70 billion in December.
 The December trade shortfall is roughly on par with the monthly deficit reported in December 2024, before President Trump won the election.